MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-XII-National-Archives-Records-Administration/subchapter-B-Records-Management/part-1236-Electronic-Records-Management/subpart-D-Digitizing-Temporary-Federal-Records/section-1236.30.md

 ##### § 1236.30 Requirements for digitizing temporary records. #####

-Link to an amendment published at 89 FR 46804, May 30, 2024.

-(a) If an agency intends to digitally reproduce (digitize) temporary records in order to designate the digitized version as the recordkeeping copy and destroy the original source records, the agency must: (1) Digitize the record to the standards in § 1236.32; and (2) validate the digitization according to § 1236.34.
+(a) If an agency intends to digitally reproduce (digitize) temporary records in order to use the digitized records in place of the source records, the agency must:

-(b) When the agency designates the digitized version as the recordkeeping copy, the original source record becomes an intermediary record.
-Agencies may dispose of intermediary records according to § 1236.36.
+(1) Digitize the record to the standards in § 1236.32;

+(2) Validate the digitization according to § 1236.34; and

+(3) Manage the digital records according to the requirements in subparts A, B, and C of this part.

+(b) When an agency disposes of source records, the agency must follow the requirements in § 1236.36.

+[89 FR 46804, May 30, 2024]